Dasha Mart Sizzles In Bikini Top & Overall Shorts In Flirty Snaps

 Russian model Dasha Mart kicked off the weekend with an Instagram update that saw her looking smoking hot as she wore a sexy pair of overall shorts with a bikini top.
-The photos saw her standing outside as she soaked up the sun near a beach.
+The photos captured her standing outside as she soaked up the sun near a beach.

 Dasha turned the overalls into a sultry outfit as she wore the bib low on her chest, exposing her cleavage.
-Her bikini was black, and she wore the top upside down, giving her followers a nice look at her cleavage as well as a peek at some underboob.
+She wore the top of her black bikini upside down, giving her followers a nice look at her cleavage as well as a peek at some underboob.
 The legs of the overalls were cut high, showing off her toned thighs.
-Part of the bare skin on her side was also visible.
-She also sported a black baseball cap that shielded her eyes from the sun.
+Part of the bare skin on her side could also be seen.
+She sported a black baseball cap that shielded her eyes from the sun.

-Dasha wore her hair down.
+She wore her hair down.
 Because most of her face was obscured by the brim of the hat, not all of her makeup was visible.
-That being said, her cheeks were contoured, and she wore a rose gloss on her luscious lips.
+However, the contour on her cheeks and the rose gloss on her luscious lips could be seen.

-Dasha’s post was tagged at Sunny Isles Beach in Florida, and it consisted of two pictures.
+Dasha’s post was tagged at Sunny Isles Beach in Florida and it consisted of two pictures.
 The model posed near a pier that was blocked off.
 She did not indicate when the photo was taken, but it was a clear day.

-In the first image, Dasha gave the camera sultry look.
+In the first image, she gave the camera sultry look.
 She stood with one hip cocked to the side and arched her back, flaunting her curves.
-Her bronze skin glowed in the outside light.
+Her bronze skin glowed in the exterior light.

-Dasha got a little flirty in the second photo and seductively slipped one overall strap off of her shoulder.
+Dasha got a little flirty in the second photo, seductively slipping one overall strap off her shoulder.
 The camera captured her as she looked at something off to the side.

 View this post on Instagram